pippinpen/pippinpen/README.md

 Combining professional-grade software engineering skills with UX/UI design skills, I come from an art & design background 🎨 where thinking critically and outside the box is essential!

+I care a lot about accessibility & inclusion, institutional pedagogy and tech for good 🌱

 Skills: JS/React/Node/Express/CSS

 ### ⚡ Here's my portfolio https://pippin.codes/